MicrosoftDocs/dynamics365smb-docs/business-central/across-workflow.md

 ---
 # Workflows in Dynamics 365 Business Central

 You can set up and use workflows to connect business-process tasks performed by different users.
-System tasks, such as automatic posting, can be included as steps in workflows, preceded or followed by user tasks.
+System tasks, such as automatic posting, can be included as steps in workflows.
+System tasks can be preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical workflow steps.

 The default version of [!INCLUDE [prod_short](includes/prod_short.md)] supports three types of workflows:

 * Power Automate flows

   * Automated flows that are triggered by events (such as record or document creation, modification, or deletion) in [!INCLUDE[prod_short](includes/prod_short.md)].
+Also included are approval flows created in Power Automate that trigger when an approval is requested in [!INCLUDE[prod_short](includes/prod_short.md)].
   * Instant flows that are manually triggered by the **Automate** action from lists, cards, and document pages.

     Create and manually trigger a Power Automate flow on a [!INCLUDE[prod_short](includes/prod_short.md)] record, such as a customer, item, or sales order, with options to manipulate information both internally and externally (using integrated tools).